Hezkore/bash-ai/README.md

 You can also change the [GPT model](https://platform.openai.com/docs/models) and [temperature](https://platform.openai.com/docs/api-reference/chat/create#chat-create-temperature) this file.

 > [!TIP]
-> The `gpt-4` models may produce much better results than the standard `gpt-3.5-turbo` model, but is also slower.
+> The `gpt-4` models may produce better results than the standard `gpt-3.5-turbo` model, but is also slower.

 ## Usage